 - Failure to follow up with a patient.
 A doctor will never be able to address complications if he or she doesn’t follow up with a patient.

-We have seen medical malpractice cases arise involving pregnancy, labor and delivery, cancer treatment, broken bones, infections, and other medical emergencies.Let's talk about your case
+We have often seen medical malpractice cases arise from pregnancy, labor and delivery, cancer treatment, broken bones, infections, and other medical emergencies.Let's talk about your case

 It is unlikely that you will know for sure that you have been the victim of medical malpractice.
 Doctors and hospitals do not generally admit to making mistakes.
 You also probably don’t know what treatment a doctor should have ordered.

-- You feel much worse after receiving treatment.
-This isn’t a surefire guarantee you have a medical malpractice case, but it’s a sign you might have received the wrong treatment.
+Feeling worse after receiving treatment isn’t a surefire guarantee you have a medical malpractice case, but it’s a sign you might have received the wrong treatment.

-- An otherwise healthy person dies in the hospital.
-This is always suspicious and warrants closer investigation.
+It is always suspicious when an otherwise healthy person dies in the hospital.
+This warrants closer investigation.